 Assistant Principal for General Studies

-Rebecca Sasson joined Torah Academy in 2009 as a Middle School Language Arts teacher.
+Rebecca Sasson joined Caskey Torah Academy in 2009 as a Middle School Language Arts teacher.
 In addition to teaching, Mrs. Sasson evaluated and overhauled the school’s Language Arts curriculum and coordinated the school’s Professional Development program.
-In her role as Professional Development Coordinator, Mrs. Sasson helped transform TA into a “learning organization” by instituting Professional Learning Communities, Teacher Mentoring and Peer Coaching.
-She assumed her current role as Assistant Principal for General Studies in 2012.
+In her role as Professional Development Coordinator, Mrs. Sasson helped transform CTA into a “learning organization” by instituting Professional Learning Communities, Teacher Mentoring and Peer Coaching.
+She assumed the role as Assistant Principal for General Studies in 2012.

 Mrs. Rivka Dear

 Ms. Afriat has served as both a classroom teacher and as our Reading Specialist for 8 years.
 Ms. Afriat has 10 years of experience in Education.
 She began her career as a 4Y preschool teacher in Devon, PA before going on an adventure abroad to teach 2nd grade at an international school in Honduras.
 She has been at Torah Academy since returning home, where she taught 3rd grade for four years, and during the past four years she has been working as the reading specialist, teaching children in grades 1-3 and assisting colleagues with reading questions and assessments across grade levels.
 She received her BS from Boston University School of Education and a Master’s degree with reading specialist certification from Cabrini College.